BumblebeeBat/FlyingFox/docs/channels.md

 6. No fee for spending funds through the channel.
 7. Spend money as fast as sending a message, you don't have to wait for any confirmations.
 8. Payments and bets inside of a channel can be secret from everyone except your partner.
+9. Channel block can be OTR encrypted, so that the participants can have deniability for non-final channel blocks, allowing betting and trading in secret.

-Bitcoin channels will eventually be able to do everything except #3, in bitcoin's case each additional hash-lock in a channel increases the computation and space requirements exponentially. `O(N^2)`
+Bitcoin channels will eventually be able to do everything except #9 and #3.
+For #3 in bitcoin, each additional hash-lock in a channel doubles the time and space requirements. `O(N^2)`

 #### Limitations that channels have, compared with on-blockchain tx: